Some of the data collected by this provider is for the purposes of personalization and measuring advertising effectiveness.

 This local delicacy consists of a pie crust filled with a mixture of rice, pumpkin, anchovies or tuna, olives and a variety of vegetables, which is then baked to golden perfection.
 Bite into its crunchy crust, and indulge in a burst of rich Mediterranean flavours.

-Carefully sourced ingredients, authentic recipes and passionate culinary skills combine to create unforgettable and inspiring dishes that celebrate the best of our local gastronomy.
+Carefully sourced ingredients, authentic recipes, and passionate culinary skills combine to create unforgettable and inspiring dishes that celebrate the best of our local Gozitan gastronomy.
+To experience the history of these dishes prepared with a modern touch, visit L-Istorja Restaurant.